 After getting through the verification process, any validated user is then able to add an official linked account for funding or deposit purpose.
 As taken directly from the Plus500 website, the following procedure is underwent to add a valid deposit method;

 Then, select the deposit amount.
 This transfer time will vary depending on how many funds were deposited as well as the type of deposit method.
 For example, on any platform online, PayPal transfers will be faster than ACH transfers.
 Select “Submit”, and then await for the funds to arrive in the Plus500 account.
 Now, NEO can actually be purchased.

 Next, go to the NEO markets, which can be found by utilizing the Plus500 search bar.
 It should look as follows:

 On the new page, there will be the option to buy, sell, or analyze NEO’s price movement, all of which you can choose.
 Select “Buy” or “Sell”, and depending on how liquid the market is, your order should execute near instantly.

 After completing, your account will have an allocation or position in NEO.

 Buying NEO in Your Country

-Buying NEO in the UK is a straightforward process that can be easily done using eToro after you’ve set up an account and have completed all of the necessary verifications.
-As eToro is a licensed exchange that is regulated by the FCA, there is an additional layer of security implemented into the security of your funds that not all, or many for that matter, can say that they have implemented.
+Buying NEO in the UK is a straightforward process that can be easily done using Binance after you’ve set up an account and have completed all of the necessary verifications.
+As Binance is a licensed and trustworthy platform.
+There is an additional layer of security implemented into the security of your funds that not all, or many for that matter, can say that they have implemented.